yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_create_table.md

 - The `CLUSTERING ORDER BY` property can be used to set the ordering for each clustering column individually (default is `ASC`).
 - The `default_time_to_live` property sets the default expiration time (TTL) in seconds for a table.
 The expiration time can be overridden by setting TTL for individual rows.
 The default value is `0` and means rows do not expire.
 - The `transactions` property specifies if distributed transactions are enabled in the table.
 To enable distributed transactions, use `transactions = { 'enabled' : true }`.
 - The `tablets` property specifies the number of tablets to be used.
-This is also useful for two data center (2DC) deployments.
 See [example](#use-tablets-property-to-define-the-number-of-tablets) below.
 - Use the `AND` operator to use multiple table properties.
 - The other CQL table properties are allowed in the syntax but are currently ignored internally (have no effect).